uvicmakerlab/LongNowOfUlysses/English507/Logs/hansenLog.md

 ####Interoperability -- A Nice Surprise

-Because Timeline renders spreadsheet data, I was able to copy and paste some of my existing data from Sreadsheet Mapper to my new JS sheet.
+Because Timeline renders spreadsheet data, I was able to copy and paste some of my existing data from Spreadsheet Mapper to my new JS sheet.
 This is saving me so much trouble!

 ![new data set](http://imageshack.us/a/img4/4097/picture7mr.png)
 ![my timeline](http://img707.imageshack.us/img707/864/picture3ee.png)